 Although smart roads with self-driving vehicles are an innovation, they pose huge challenges to be overcome.

-Fractal Antenna Systems, Inc. (FRACTAL) has reported that it has developed solutions to render road tags brighter to vehicular radar, for enhanced driverless tracking, and facilitating the antiquation of LIDAR systems.
+At present, Fractal Antenna Systems, Inc. (FRACTAL) has reported that it has developed solutions to render road tags brighter to vehicular radar, for enhanced driverless tracking, and facilitating the antiquation of LIDAR systems.
 The solutions also offer special benefits for future flying taxis/cars, and even satellites.

 The new patented and patent-pending technology has put to use a discovery made more than a dozen years ago while performing studies on invisibility cloaks, themselves invented first (see US patent 8,253,639) and patented by FRACTAL.
 By minimizing the reflected “scattering” to a radar signal, FRACTAL not just discovered a way to make the reflections disappear but even found other special fractal-based solutions that in fact improved radar reflection.
 Such unusual reflectors are currently named “superscatterers.”